Lily418/Travel-Sentiment/README.md

 # Travel-Sentiment
 **Work in Progress**
-Implements a leadership election algorithm so each running machine will have consensus on who the leader is.
+Vagrant multi-machine setup, implementation of a distributed leadership election algorithm so each machine has consenus on who the leader is and a start to a framework to define Leader and Worker tasks.